 Intensity is how hard you’re working and is a reflection of what metabolic pathways are fueling your movement.
 A dog walk is low intensity.
-An all out sprint is high intensity.
+An all-out sprint is high intensity.
 Almost all successful mountaineering is carried out at low to moderate intensity.

-As your climbing speed increases, at some point you’ll start to breathe heavily.
-The point at which you can no longer speak a full sentence in one breath is referred to as your second Ventillatory Threshold 2(VT2) or the Anaerobic Threshold.
-Although it has other names and we’ll talk about those in Part 3 these are in common usage.
+As your climbing speed increases, however, at some point you’ll start to breathe heavily.
+The point at which you can no longer speak a full sentence in one breath is referred to as the Second Ventilatory Threshold (VT2) or the Anaerobic Threshold (AnT).
 If you’ve ever climbed with a good guide, they’ll often engage their clients in conversation while climbing.
 While conversation is important on many levels, in this case it also serves as an excellent way of accessing the climber’s exertion level.
 If that climber is gasping for breath, they’re on borrowed time and will need to stop within an hour.
 We’ve all been there and it is important to recognize the implications of the intensity to your day’s climb.

-The anaerobic system produces metabolic by-products, the accumulation of which actually slows the anaerobic energy pathway.
-The aerobic system acts like a vacuum cleaner, sucking up all this bad stuff produced by the anaerobic system.
-The stronger that vacuum cleaner (the larger the aerobic capacity) the more anaerobic work that can be done.
+The anaerobic system produces metabolic by-products, the accumulation of which actually slows the anaerobic energy pathway in a negative feedback loop.
+The aerobic system acts like a vacuum cleaner, sucking up and utilizing these anaerobic by-products.
+The stronger that vacuum cleaner (the larger the aerobic capacity), the more anaerobic work that can be done.

 - The intensity of your breathing is a direct, real-time measure of the intensity of exercise.